tmck-code/pokesay/README.md

 <img width="1065" alt="464197914-4c145f23-8837-41df-835c-aeaa49afd13d 2" src="https://github.com/user-attachments/assets/57d33b92-95cf-4a5b-890c-39ff530d447c" />

-_Pokesay is a single binary with zero dependencies that can be run on any popular OS and architecture._
+- 🏃 _Pokesay is a single binary with zero dependencies that can run on any popular OS and architecture._

-_Its output is **flexible** ⚙️, and offers the most features of any similar project, while being the **fastest** to run_ 🚀
+- ⚙️ _It is **flexible**, offering far more features than its ancestor `cowsay`._
+- 🚀 _It is the **fastest** to run compared to similar projects_
+- 🕶️ _It is modern, fully supporting unicode borders, japanese names & colourful ANSI text_

 ## Installation